We need 4 hugs a day for survival.

 Let me say this right off the bat; I am neither a nutritionist nor a urologist, I am a psychologist.
 However I have had decades of interest and studying some nutrition, and have a science background.
 Not only do I have two science degrees, but I also grew up in a home where my father was a scientist and my mother a pharmacist.
 With that in mind I am going to share with you some highlights from a client, let’s call him, Peter, who trusted me enough to let me work with him on those issues, and as a result got his blood sugar levels near to normal and is enjoying a satisfying love life.

-Peter has been a diabetic for years and is on medication (metformin), rather than insulin injections.
+a diabetic for years and is on medication (metformin), rather than insulin injections.
 Peter is also a businessman who travels internationally, holding crucial organisational meetings with decision makers either in boardrooms or in hotel bars, and generally living a stressful life where he used abuse his body eating airline, hotel, and other convenience foods.

 When he was diagnosed with diabetes, he tried to watch his food.
 He reported back that his love-life with his wife started to fluctuate, sometimes the potency was ok, and at other times it certainly was not and he knew he was going down the impotency trail.